 The Yi 360 VR is one of the larger 360 cameras I’ve tested, but is by no means huge.
 The rectangular body features one lens at the front back back , with a small LCD screen at the top along with some basic control buttons.

 On one side of the camera you’ll find the power/shutter/select button and on the other a door which houses the charging port, battery, SD card and HDMI port.

 The headline feature of the Yi 360 VR is no doubt its ability to shoot 5.7K 360 video, and that’s what most people will use it for.
 There are a few other video modes however:

 A note on 5.7K video

-WHile 5.7K resolution is the headline feature of the Yi 360 VR, you should be aware that while the camera can shoot 360 video at this resolution, it cannot stitch it together.
-This means that when you shoot in 5.7K, you’ll be left with two separate video files which you’ll have to stitch together using desktop software like Mettal Skybox of Kolor.
+While 5.7K resolution is the headline feature of the Yi 360 VR, you should be aware that while the camera can shoot 360 video at this resolution, it cannot stitch it together.
+This means that when you shoot in 5.7K, you’ll be left with two separate video files which you’ll have to stitch together using the free desktop software provided by Yi.
+You can also use dedicated stitching programs like Mettal Skybox for Premiere Pro or Autopano Video Pro.
 This is an extra step in the overall workflow and it can take sometime, however the end result is a much better overall image with less stitching errors.
-The camera can auto-stitch at 4K resolution.
+The camera can auto-stitch at 4K resolution.back to menu ↑

 Yi 360 VR Video Examples

 Lets take a look at some of the video shot with the Yi 360 VR that has been released over the past few months.
-Note that many of these videos were made during the development phase of the camera and do not represent the final quality, in fact you’ll notice the more recent videos are significantly better than the older ones.
+Some of these are my own videos and a few are from other users around the world.
+Most are shot at the full 5.7K resolution unless otherwise stated.

 Video 3: 5.7K on a drone